Marcelinho (footballer, born June 1987)

-Marcelo Leite Pereira (born 22 June 1987), known as Marcelinho, is a retired Brazilian professional footballer who played as a winger or an attacking midfielder.
+Marcelo Leite Pereira (born 22 June 1987), known as Marcelinho, is a Brazilian former professional footballer who played as a winger or an attacking midfielder.

 Having started his professional career with Spanish club Atlético Madrid B, Marcelinho has played for Brazilian, Spanish, Greek, Emirati and Indian clubs.
 He amassed more than 100 caps with Greek club Skoda Xanthi.
-His Major Club career success came in India at ISL as he finished 2016 Indian Super League season as the league's top scorer and won the Golden Boot with Delhi Dyanamos.
+His Major Club career success came in India at ISL as he finished 2016 Indian Super League as the league's top scorer and won the Golden Boot with Delhi Dyanamos.
 Then he went on to play for Pune City in the ISL in 2017–18 and 2018–19 season.